theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Constructive Alignment

 Constructive alignment helps me connect intended learning outcomes, teaching and learning activities, and assessment formats.
-In practice, this means that I try to design sessions backwards: first asking what students should be able to do, then choosing activities that allow them to practice this, and finally using assessment formats that make these competences visible.
+In my teaching practice, this means that I try to design sessions backwards: first asking what students should be able to do, then choosing activities that allow them to practice this, and finally using assessment formats that make these competences visible.

-In my teaching, this becomes concrete in business plan rubrics, presentation assessment criteria, case-based tasks, worksheets, and group products.
-Students are not only asked to reproduce content, but to apply concepts in ways that correspond to the intended learning outcomes.
+In my teaching, this then becomes concrete in the form of business plan rubrics, presentation assessment criteria, case-based tasks, worksheets, and group artefacts.
+I ask students to apply concepts in ways that correspond to the intended learning outcomes.

   </div>
 </div>